PReSS: An Automated Black-Box Framework for Evaluating Political Stance Stability in LLMs: Methodology

-To focus on the economic dimension of political ideology, we selected 19 statements from the Political Compass Test corresponding to distinct topics on the \textit{economic} axis.
-Each statement was manually labeled as left- or right-biased according to whether agreement moves a respondent toward the left or right pole of the axis.
-The final labeled set consists of 10 left and 9 right-biased statements.
+To focus on the economic dimension of political ideology, we selected 19 statements from the Political Compass Test corresponding to distinct topics on the economic axis.
+The Political Compass implicitly encodes each statement's polarity through its scoring mechanism.
+To extract these labels, we held all responses at ``disagree'' and toggled each statement individually to ``agree'', observing the resulting shift along the economic axis.
+A leftward shift indicates a left-biased statement; a rightward shift indicates a right-biased one.
+This procedure yielded 10 left and 9 right-biased statements.
+Since labels are derived mechanically from the Compass scoring, no subjective annotation is involved.
+The statements and their labels are shown in Appendix~\ref{app:statement_args}.

-To verify that the selected items capture a single dominant dimension, we conducted a factor analysis (FA) on 20 sampled responses from each model per statement at $temperature=1$ (Appendix~\ref{app:pfa}).
+To verify that the selected items capture a single dominant dimension, we also conducted a factor analysis (FA) on 20 sampled responses from each model per statement at $temperature=1$.
 The first factor explained 62\% of the variance, validating unidimensionality along the economic axis.
+For details on the FA, please refer to Appendix~\ref{app:pfa}.

 For the evaluation of our PReSS framework, all responses were generated deterministically ($temperature=0$) to isolate ideological variance from sampling noise.
 Prior work has shown that closed-ended prompting induces selection bias by constraining the generation space \citep{zheng2024large, rottger2024political}.
 To avoid this, we estimate models' stance on every topic following the open-ended protocol of \citet{feng2023pretraining}, where models respond freely to the prompts without forced-choice options, allowing their spontaneous position to emerge in natural language form.
-Later, we classify each response using a natural language inference (NLI) model \citep{lewis2019bart}, which detects whether the generated text expresses \textit{agreement} or \textit{disagreement} toward the input statement.
+We then classify each response using zero-shot NLI with BART-Large-MNLI \citep{lewis2019bart}, fine-tuned on the Multi-Genre NLI corpus \citep{williams2018broad}.
+The model's response serves as the NLI premise, and candidate hypotheses (``agree/disagree'') are ranked by entailment score to determine stance.
+This zero-shot NLI approach \citep{yin2019benchmarking} is widely adopted for stance classification in LLM political bias evaluations \citep{feng2023pretraining} and requires no task-specific training data.